 Tax-related anomaliesIf you receive a notification that more than one tax return was filed in your name or have unexplained income from an employer you don’t work for, someone might be using your identity

-If you discover that you or a member of your family are a victim of online identity theft, it’s essential to act quickly to minimize the damage.
+If you discover that you or a member of your family is a victim of online identity theft, it’s essential to act quickly to minimize the damage.
 Here are the steps you should take:

 • Report to credit bureaus—Notify one of the three major credit bureaus (Equifax, Experian, and TransUnion) to place a fraud alert or freeze your credit